Mjvolk3/Deep-Learning-Foundations-and-Concepts/notes/assets/swanki/swanki-out-CH02.1/swanki-out-manual.md

 - #calculus.derivatives, #information-theory.entropy-analysis

-## Explain how the concept of differential entropy extends to continuous distributions.
+## Explain how the concept of differential entropy extends to continuous distributions

 Differential entropy extends the concept of entropy to continuous distributions by considering a variable $x$ divided into bins of width $\Delta$.
 Assuming $p(x)$ is continuous and using the mean value theorem:
 $$